The Counseling Department is a resource for information concerning academic, social and emotional needs for students.

 - Concentrate on doing well in your classes.
 Junior and Senior classes are often weighted more heavily by colleges during the admissions process.

-- Keep your resume updated on Naviance Family Connection.
+- Keep your resume updated.

 - Take the ACT again.
 There are several options to prepare, including online practice and seminars.